 There are three main genealogical lines of Soba noodles you can enjoy in Tokyo.
 The major difference among them are the colors of soba, which depends on what part of soba (buckwheat) is being used and its taste of soup, sweet, salty or clean taste.

-Sunaba-soba Three Top Restaurants
+Sunaba-soba Three Top Restaurants – Soba Restaurants in Tokyo

-In 1584, the year after Osaka castle was constructed, a confectioner named Izumi-ya began operating soba business.
+In 1584, the year after the Osaka castle was constructed, a confectioner named Izumi-ya began operating soba business.
 The place they opened the soba restaurant was used as a sandpit, hence the name Sunaba (sandpit in Japanese).
 Construction workers loved its soba, which was a quick meal and tasty.

 Sunaba-soba is known for its sweet and dense soup.
-Delivering soba was very common and soba noodles tended to be dried on the way, so when you dip soba noodles deep in the soup, it should have not to be salty.
+Delivering soba was very common and soba noodles tended to be dried on the way, so when you dip the soba noodles deeply in the soup, it should have not to be salty.
 Have its thick soup with soba-yu makes it even tastier.

 Sunaba So-honke (Minami-senju Sunaba) – 砂場総本家（南千住砂場）

 Its building which was built in 1954 is registered as a cultural property to the ward.
-It’s the original restaurant which was opened in Koji-machi first then here in Minami-senju.
+It’s the original restaurant which was opened in Koji-machi first, then here in Minami-senju.
 Thin, yet resilient soba noodles are delighted to be seen and eaten.
 Especially tempura soba is popular here.

 Address: Minamisenju 1-27-6, Arakawa-ku, Tokyo 116-0003, Japan